conduition/musig2/README.md

 Specifically, this crate implements [BIP-0327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki), for creating and verifying signatures which validate under Bitcoin consensus rules, but the protocol is flexible and can be applied to any N-of-N multisignature use-case.

+## ⚠️ Beta Status ⚠️

+This crate is in beta status.
+The latest release is a `v0.0.x` version number.
+Expect breaking changes and security fixes.
+Once this crate is stabilized, we will tag and release `v1.0.0`.

 ## Overview

 If you're not already familiar with MuSig2, the process of cooperative signing runs like so: